At the Intersection of Deep Sequential Model Framework and State-space Model Framework: Study on Option Pricing: Introduction

 Where $W_t, v_t$ are respectively evolution uncertainty random variable and output observation uncertainty random variable.

-Comparing Equation \ref{eq:rcFramework} and Equation \ref{eq:kalman}, the similarity is obvious.
-This arouses the interest to unify both frameworks to seek for an robust integration that shares good properties of its two parental frameworks---that is, while preserving RC's richness of dynamics and its control-able weight initialization to modulate system's of chaotiveness \citep{Jaeger2010} through the reservoir spectral radius, the integration should also be robust to system noise and also offers superior uncertainty quantification.
-Furthermore, due to the proximity of RC and deep sequential models (such as RNN family), such integration can be potentially generalized to more sophisticated deep learning modules such as LSTM \citep{Doerr2018} and other gated or attention-based network structures.
+Comparing Equation \ref{eq:rcFramework} and Equation \ref{eq:kalman}, the similarity is significant.
+This aroused the interest to unify both frameworks to seek for an robust integration that shares good properties of its two parental frameworks; while preserving RC's richness of dynamics and its control-able weight initialization to modulate system's of chaotiveness \citep{Jaeger2010} through the reservoir spectral radius, the integration is robust to system noise and also offers superior uncertainty quantification.
+Furthermore, due to the proximity of RC and deep sequential models (such as RNN family), such integration can be potentially generalized to more sophisticated deep learning modules such as LSTM \citep{Doerr2018}, sequential architectures \citet{luo2025sequda}, and other gated network structures.
 Thus, it is of great interest to investigate the feasibility and technical details of such integration.
-Furthermore, to meet the need of study the integrated model's behavior on noisy time-series, we designate option pricing as the ideal setting to establish a comprehensive study, due to the innate noisiness of option datasets.
+Furthermore, to meet the need of study the integrated model's behavior on noisy time-series, we designate option pricing as the setting to establish a comprehensive study, due to the innate noisiness of option datasets.